 Pathogens originate in the gut.
 Supplying the gut with good bacteria (probiotics) is the key to keeping pathogens in check.

 Are Probiotics Safe for Puppies?

 Yes.
 In fact, a bit of probiotics during this important developmental stage is a great way to support long-term health and good immune function.
-Further, strong gut health is linked to fewer allergy symptoms and digestive problems.*
+Further, strong gut health is linked to fewer allergy symptoms and digestive problems later in life.*

 Why Use Probiotic Miracle® After Antibiotic Therapy?

 Probiotic Miracle® is an excellent choice as it is unique to other formulas.
-It was specifically designed to include strains of bacteria that were studied in dogs.
+It was specifically designed to include strains of bacteria that were studied to assist dog health.